mohtashamali/DR-Chatbot/Readme.md

-# 🧑‍⚕️ DR-LLM :- LLM-Powered Multimodal Doctor Assistant
+🧑‍⚕️ DR-LLM

-MediSpeak AI is a virtual doctor assistant that uses **Groq-hosted LLMs** to understand **voice and image inputs** and provide **intelligent, medically relevant responses**.
+Dr LLm is a virtual doctor assistant that uses **Groq-hosted LLMs** to understand **voice and image inputs** and provide **intelligent, medically relevant responses**.
 The project combines voice recognition, image processing, and large language model capabilities to simulate human-like interactions with a virtual doctor.

 ## 🔍 Features